 Your heart is the center of your body, with its own little engine working to keep you going.
 Like a car, or the furnace in your home, it requires care and maintenance to make sure it works as hard as you do, being there for you when you need it to be ready, whether that “ready” is an athletic feat, or just being able to walk with your dog on a winter morning.

-This year, do a little more to take care of your heart with these quick tips.
+This year, do a little more to take care of your heart with these seven tips:

 The most important thing you can do for your heart is move for at least 30 minutes a day.

-Burn an extra 9 calories a minute by simply taking the stairs.
+Burn an extra nine calories a minute by simply taking the stairs.

 Keep track of your steps each day, set goals and feel accomplished by your daily steps.
 Have a meeting in another building?
 How far is it?
 How many steps can you log in a day?